travel-in-books-en/travel-in-books-en.github.io/_posts/2024-05-20-A-fraction-of-the-whole-by-Steve-Toltz.md

 ---
 title: A fraction of the whole by Steve Toltz
-categories: [Fiction Literature,novel]
+categories: [Novel,Fiction Literature]
-tags: [⭐⭐⭐⭐⭐⭐⭐☆☆☆ 7/10,Australia,novel,comedy,Steve Toltz]
+tags: [comedy,Australia,novel,Steve Toltz,⭐⭐⭐⭐⭐⭐⭐☆☆☆ 7/10]
 ---

 | Title | A fraction of the whole  |